 Nutritional supplements and herbal medicines can help us to fill in the nutritional gaps.
 After evaluating your medical and dietary history, laboratory tests, and your current health status, your naturopathic doctor will carefully choose nutrients necessary for you and help you live a healthier life.

-Please be weary of over the counter or Amazon supplements.
+Please be wary of over the counter or Amazon supplements.
 Not all supplements are created equal.
 I (Dr. Ching) am happy to assist you in evaluating safe, efficacious supplement brands and distributors.

 Still though, a diverse diet plentiful with organic produce requires less supplementation!
 I encourage you to continue to eat diverse and wholesome foods but also be individually evaluated for your nutritional needs.
 A naturopathic doctor can help you with that!